 Hi, Hey, Hello!

-Parentheses count: 0.
-See you tomorrow!
+Parentheses count: 1.
+See you on Monday!

 Find me here: